MickyDa1/ESP32-DTB-Converter-1/README.md

 I then changed the Baud rate in the software from 9600 to 115200 to increase the transmission rate

 I finally Changed the const char* username and password to generic versions to keep my hotspot details private.

+To see the fully functioning project, please watch the file titled "ESP32-DTB-Converter-1 Final Working"